BL0CK-X/theblockchainapi-csharp-wrapper/docs/SolanaWalletApi.md

 Derive private key

 <a href=\"https://github.com/BL0CK-X/the-blockchain-api/tree/main/examples/solana-wallet/derive-private-key\" target=\"_blank\">See examples (Python, JavaScript)</a>.
 Returns a private key array and a base58-encoded private key given wallet authentication.
 A wallet is defined by a public key.
 A public key is derived from a combination of seed phrase, derivation path, and passphrase.
 Changing any *one* of these three will change the public key output.  *You can generate a unique public key with each combination of secret recovery phrase, passphrase, and derivation path.
 Thus, with a single secret recovery phrase, you can generate many public keys.
 If you are just starting, just supply the secret recovery phrase you generated with the Solana Wallet Secret Recovery Phrase endpoint.*  *If you are trying to get a public key that already exists (e.g., created in the Phantom wallet), make sure you use the correct derivation path and passphrase.
-To read more about that, see the descriptions of those parameters below.*  `Cost: 1 Credit` (<a href=\"#section/Pricing\">See Pricing</a>)
+To read more about that, see the descriptions of those parameters below.*  `Cost: 0 Credit` (Free) (<a href=\"#section/Pricing\">See Pricing</a>)

 ### Example